murbot/watch-my-btc/README.md

 Watch My BTC is a service that watches for changes in Bitcoin address balances and sends alerts when a change is detected.

+The project is in a very early stage.
+I've open sourced the code in the interest of transparency and trust, and in the spirit of the Bitcoin community.
+My aim was not to create a polished, turn-key solution, although I may do that as another project.
+I may implement the same functionality, but as an application that can run locally or on any infrastructure, rather than specific to AWS.

 ## Hosted Version

 A hosted version of the service is available in the cloud and can be found at